peterbrittain/asciimatics/doc/source/animation.rst

-Once you have built up a set of Effects into a list of one or more Scenes, you can pass this list to :py:meth:`.play` which will run through the Scenes in order, or stop playing if the user exits by pressing 'q'.
+Once you have built up a set of Effects into a list of one or more Scenes, you can pass this list to :py:meth:`.play` which will run through the Scenes in order, or stop playing if the user exits by pressing 'q' (assuming you use the default key handling).

+If you cannot allow asciimatics to schedule each frame itself, e.g. because you are using an asynchronous framework of your own like gevent or twisted, you can use :py:meth:`.set_scenes` to set up your scenes and :py:meth:`.draw_next_frame` (every 1/20 of a second) to draw the next frame.

 Sprites and Paths
 -----------------